cpdong/IntronNeoantigen/README.md

 OptiType uses the following software and libraries:

 Python 3.6+

 RazerS 3.4

 SAMtools 1.2

 HDF5 1.8.15
-CPLEX 12.5 or other Pyomo-supported ILP solver (GLPK, CBC, ...)

 And the following Python modules:

 NumPy 1.9.3